-You may not have heard of this format but you may have guessed the V means it comes with video content.
+You may not have heard of this format but you may have guessed that V means it comes with video content.

 Why DVD-Audio Didn’t Catch On

-According to an RIAA (Recording Industry Association of America) 2003 report, DVD-Audio sold only 0,4 million discs.
-SACD managed 1.3 million but audio CD sold a whopping 745.9 million and surpassed DVD-Video (including music DVDs) which sold 369.6 million copies.
+According to an RIAA (Recording Industry Association of America) 2003 report, DVD-Audio sold only 0.4 million discs.
+SACD managed 1.3 million but audio CD sold a whopping 745.9 million and surpassed even DVD-Video (including music DVDs) which sold 369.6 million copies.